Kuan-Wei-Tseng/FormulaAir-NTUME/README.md

-# FormulaAir-NTUME
+# FormulaAir: Propeller-Powered Racing Vehicles @NTUME
-Formula Air: Propeller-Powered Racing Vehicles
+This is the GitHub Repository for Capstone course: Practice of Mechnical Engineering.